essobedo/light-control/README.md

 Clicking on the button *OK* is similar to pressing *Enter* in the text field.

-As it is not always convenient to use this text field to enter content as you could not see what you're actually typing, I added the notion of *triple click / tap* to allow to activate the keyboard at the place of your choice in the screenshot.
+As it is not always convenient to use this text field to enter content as you could not see what you're actually typing, I added the notion of *triple click / tap* to allow to activate the keyboard at the place of your choice in the screen capture.
 If the *triple click / tap* has been detected, the text field should disappear, it will only reappear when you will click anywhere else.